 Of course, knowing where to begin and finding the best source of information and translation is key.
 Whether you’re attempting to cram in some learning at the airport, or have months to prepare, set aside time to at least learn those basics.

-This should be installed on the phone of all travellers.
-It’s become much more intuitive and precise over the years, so it can usually be relied upon for quick and accurate translations for over 100 languages.
-And of course it can even do the talking for you!
+This should be installed on the phones of all travellers.
+It’s become much more intuitive and precise over the years, so it can usually be relied upon for quick and accurate translations of over 100 languages.
+And of course, it can even do the talking for you!

 Language Apps and Websites

 Duolingo is a great free app for learning the basic structure of a language, and it’s great that they are throwing light on more endangered languages like Navajo and Hawaiian.
 There are plenty of apps available, plus language learning sites like Rosetta Stone and Babbel!

 If you have quite a bit of time before your trip you could always take up a class!
 Speaking is always considered one of the quickest ways to pick up a language.

 These are great tools to carry around when wifi or signal is unreliable.
 If you feel like you can’t cram a small book into your already bulging backpack, type up key phrases on your phone, or write them in the back of a travel journal.

 Most locals or guides would be more than happy to help in explaining or showing you common phrases and greetings.
 In Vanuatu, a local guide taught me to say ‘My name is Hannah’ Nem blong mi Hannah, and ‘I’m from England’ Mi blong England, in Bislama.